 In contrast to previous works that use either the number of annotated frames or the number of annotated bounding boxes to measure annotation cost, we propose to take into consideration the cost of annotating both.
 Specifically, the annotation cost $\mathcal{C}(\set{B}_t)$ used in Eq.~(\ref{EqKCenter}) and Algorithm~\ref{AlgKCenterGreedy} is computed as:

 where $c_f$ and $c_b$ is the cost for annotating one frame and one bounding box, respectively, and $n_f$ and $n_b$ denote the total number of frames and bounding boxes in the selected samples.
 The actual value for $c_f$ and $c_b$ varies among different vendors.
-In the experiments, we set the values based on discussion with the nuScenes team and investigate the influence of different settings in Section~\ref{sec:influence_cost}.
+In the experiments, we determine the values based on discussions with the nuScenes team and investigate the influence of different settings in Section~\ref{sec:influence_cost}.